WhoisFreaks/wf-Ebook/README.md

 #### Finding domains that point to a specific web hosting service's IP range
 Identifying all domains hosted on a particular Cloudflare instance.
 By searching for A records matching the IP range assigned to clouflare, you can compile a list of domains utilizing Cloudflare for their hosting services.

 The information below pertains to a single IP address.
-You can perform a reverse search on the entire IP range allocated to Cloudflare iteratively.
+You can also perform a reverse search on the entire IP range like 6.1.1.0/24.

 [***try it yourself***](https://whoisfreaks.com/tools/user/dns/reverse/lookup/a/1.1.1.1?page=1)

-**Here's a fact:** There are 63,063,631 domains being hosted within Amazon's IP ranges in block 3 of the IPv4 protocol.
+**Here's a fact:** There are more then 7M domains hosted on shopify.

 ![cloudflare_domains](images/clouflareDomains.webp)